 LMI: What is Lenders Mortgage Insurance in Australia?

 Lenders Mortgage Insurance (LMI) in Australia is a type of insurance that allows consumers to purchase a home with less than 20% deposit.
 All major banks throughout Australia currently require you to pay LMI if you have less than a 20% deposit and have no guarantor.
-LMI is paid as a once off premium at the start of your loan, and can be paid up front, or added into the loan.
+LMI is paid as a once off premium at the start of your loan; it is usually added to the loan (and always should be, see down-page).

-If you don’t have a 20% deposit, you will always be required to pay LMI with any traditional bank.
+If you don’t have a 20% deposit, you will always be required to pay LMI with any traditional bank or a 'low deposit premium' (or some synonym of that).
 Some non-banks don’t require LMI approval; however, will charge a fee of their own which is generally more expensive – this can; however, be a great alternative for people that don’t meet the insurers eligibility criteria.

 Does Lenders Mortgage Insurance Protect me?